Who are we?

 Although University of Oxford colleges have been working with schools across the North-East for many years, students from your area are still under-represented at Oxford and we want this to change.
 It's time for a new approach!

-Christ Church, St Anne’s College and Trinity College are excited to be combining forces to launch Oxford for North East, our community outreach programme in your area, with support from Lincoln College.
-This ambitious programme will help us provide better and more bespoke support for students, parents and teachers.
+Christ Church, St Anne’s College and Trinity College work collaboratively across the University of Oxford to run Oxford for North East, our community outreach programme in your area, with support from Lincoln College.
+This programme enables us to provide better and more bespoke support for students, parents and teachers.

 Our aims are ambitious:

 - For students in the North-East to enjoy their learning, to think big and become independent learners

 - To inspire students of all ages and from all backgrounds to have the confidence to be themselves and to be ambitious about their futures